evanx/redex/README.md

 Note that `npm` enables versioning via `package.json.`

+We wish to support immutable processors through a versioning mechanism.

 ## Messages

 The following is envisaged for messages, but is yet to be implemented.

+The structure of different message types (and supported versions) can be defined i.e. which properties are mandatory/optional, and their types e.g. `string/int/boolean.` This is useful for assertions during testing, and automated error handling.

 Messages can be versioned to enable new features, and deprecate old ones.
-Processors should specify the message versions they can handle, and reject newer messages if they have not been correctly updated.

-The structure of different message types (and supported versions) can be defined i.e. which properties are mandatory/optional, and their types e.g. `string/int/boolean.` This is useful for assertions during testing, and automated error handling.

 Transformative processors can be used to coerce messages into the expected format, or required version.

+Processors should specify the message versions they can handle, and otherwise reject messages.

+We wish to support "immutable" processors to "let sleeping dogs lie" so to speak, whereby the version of the message is used to invoke the appropriate version of the required processor.

 ## Examples